python/devguide/parser.rst

   located at :file:`Tools/peg_generator/pegen/metagrammar.gram`.
 * A generated parser (using the parser generator) that can directly produce C and Python AST objects.

-The source code for pegen lives at :file:`Tools/peg_generator/pegen` but normally all typical commands to interact with the parser generator are executed from the main makefile.
+The source code for Pegen lives at :file:`Tools/peg_generator/pegen` but normally all typical commands to interact with the parser generator are executed from the main makefile.

 How to regenerate the parser